CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

     </li>
     <li>
     Time to run the simulator!
-    Open a terminal and run `roscore`
+    Open a terminal and run `roscore`.
-    Open another terminal and run `roslaunch glenn_description glenn.launch` Open a third terminal and run `roslaunch glenn_launcher main.launch bags:=false sim:=true` (Set bags to true if you want to record data from the simulation)
+    Open another terminal and run `roslaunch glenn_description glenn.launch`.
+    Open a third terminal and run `roslaunch glenn_launcher main.launch bags:=false sim:=true` (Set bags to true if you want to record data from the simulation).
     You should hopefully see our robot in the simulation.
-Try driving it around or playing with some of the windows that opened
+Try driving it around or playing with some of the windows that opened.<br>
     `roscore`<br>
     `roslaunch glenn_description glenn.launch`<br>
     `roslaunch glenn_launcher main.launch bags:=false sim:=true`